webseyinc/quickblog/README.md

 # quickblog
-A quick blog system written in C#
+# An opensource blog written in Csharp